Working with LND and Docker

 $ NETWORK="testnet" docker-compose up

-synced, connect Alice
+After btcd synced, connect Alice to the Faucet node.

-node address can be found at the Faucet Lightning Community webpage.
+The Faucet node address can be found at the Faucet Lightning Community webpage.

 # Run "Alice" container and log into it: